 “We are extremely concerned by the situation when law enforcement bodies use unfounded measures of criminal procedures to apply pressure to entrepreneurs,” Chaika said.
 He added that over recent years suspects in economic crimes are cleared of criminal charges even before the actual court process starts, yet none of officials and law enforcers involved in these unlawful probes and arrests are held to account.

 In April this year, international auditing firm PricewaterhouseCoopers reported that, according to its estimates, economic crime in Russia had dropped 20 percent since 2014.
 The auditors said that this progress could be caused by anti-corruption measures and the enhanced role of internal audit within organizations.

-Posted by GPD on July 29, 2016, With 1675 Reads Filed under Investigations.
+Posted by GPD on July 29, 2016, With 1679 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.